-Our consultation and conciliation services are conducive to the maintenance of industrial peace.
-In 2013, the labour relations scene was generally stable.
-We held 66 928 consultations meetings, handled 17 515 claims and 70 labour disputes in the year.
-The number of labour disputes and claims handled in 2013 dropped by 7.4 per cent compared with the figure of 18 999 cases in 2012.
+Our consultation and conciliation services are conducive to the sound record of industrial relations in Hong Kong.
+In 2014, the labour relations scene remained generally stable.
+We held 64 083 consultation meetings, handled 15 764 claims and 68 labour disputes in the year.
+The number of labour disputes and claims that need to be handled in 2014 dropped by 10 per cent compared with the figure of 17 585 cases in 2013.
 Over 70% of cases with conciliation service rendered were settled in the year.
-In 2013, the Labour Department (LD) handled seven strikes, which included a protracted industrial action started in late March and ended in early May.
-In the year, the number of working days lost per thousand salaried employees and wage earners was 4.15.
-Overall speaking, Hong Kong's number of working days lost due to strike remains one of the lowest in the world.
+In 2014, the Labour Department (LD) handled three strikes.
+The average number of working days lost due to strike per thousand salaried employees and wage earners was 0.04, which is among the lowest in the world.
 (Figures 3.2 - 3.7)